Skip to main content

 When crappies are suspended in deep-water basins, trolling is often the best way to elicit bites.
 (Photo by Jeff Knapp)

-The water temperature was in the low 50s when my neighbor Don joined me for a fall outing on a local lake last year.
+The water temperature was in the low 50s when my neighbor Don joined me for a fall outing on a local lake in 2022.
 Don likes to eat crappies, and I was cautiously optimistic we’d put enough slabs in the live well to satisfy the needs of him and his family.

 I wish I could say those same spots continued to produce right until ice up, but that was not the case.
 I still had fine fishing throughout the fall, but the locations and presentations required constant adjustment.
 Such is the nature of consistently taking crappies during the autumn months.